fengxia41103/myblog/content/dev/pandoc.md

 ```

-# Latex template
+# LaTex template

-A massive Latex writing that will be used to generate Latex and
+A massive LaTex writing that will be used to generate LaTex and
 PDF.
 As of writing, there are two templates I like:
 1. [eisvogel.tex][2], found [here][4].
 2. [feng.tex][3], modified based on `eisvogel`, and modified to my favourate
    title page.

-# Bibtex
+# BibTex

-Lesson learned, though late, is still useful, is the Bibtex. **Don't
+Lesson learned, though late, is still useful, is the BibTex. **Don't
 be lazy** by using direct Markdown links to reference as hyperlink
 &larr; it doesn't cut it.
 Instead, use the `.bib`, it's much better,
 and is **incremental**, meaning your collection will grow, and it